Wboyue/Wboyue.github.io/_docs/201_detector.md

 $$

 2.Effective Electron Affinity
--The electron affinity is temperature dependent and affected by band gap narrowing.
+* The electron affinity is temperature dependent and affected by band gap narrowing.

 **Reference**